bnnyng/garden/content/Cauchy sequences and complete metric spaces.md

 ^e1c6fb

 Cauchy sequences are closely related to [[Sequences|convergent sequences]]; however, a Cauchy sequence has terms that are getting closer and closer to each other, while a convergent sequence has terms that are approaching some fixed limit value.
+In other words, the key difference is that the [[Limits and accumulation points|limit]] is explicitly involved in the definition of convergence, but not in the definition of a Cauchy sequence.

+>[!example] Definition: Complete metric space
+>We say a [[Metrics, metric spaces, and the metric topology|metric space]] $(X, d)$ is **complete** if every Cauchy sequence in $X$ [[Sequences|converges]].

 ---
 # Boundedness and convergence